pgailinas/videoqa-representation-comparison/docs/02_Prepare_Autoencoder_Segment_Metadata.md

 ### Video Segmentation Strategy

 Videos are segmented using a fixed-duration segmentation strategy.

-Each generated segment represents a contiguous temporal region within a source video and is used as a unit for self-supervised autoencoder training.

 Each segment includes:

 * Start, midpoint, and end timestamps
 * Frame boundary indices